-The RTL design flow for the cryptographic engine is similar to that of hard IP - the black box representing the cryptographic engine is instantiated in the user RTL.
+The RTL design flow for the cryptographic engine in the Speedster7t AC7t1550 is similar to that of hard IP - the black box representing the cryptographic engine is instantiated in the user RTL.
 ACE rejects any designs targeting the Speedster7t AC7t1550 which do not instantiate the cryptographic engine.